simpleinjector/Documentation/source/howto.rst

 Resolving instances by a key is a feature that is deliberately left out of Simple Injector, because it invariably leads to a design where the application tends to have numerous dependencies on the DI container itself.
 To resolve a keyed instance you will likely need to call directly into the *Container* instance and this leads to the `Service Locator anti-pattern <http://blog.ploeh.dk/2010/02/03/ServiceLocatorIsAnAntiPattern.aspx>`_.

-This doesn’t mean that resolving instances by a key is never useful.
+This doesn't mean that resolving instances by a key is never useful.
 Resolving instances by a key is normally a job for a specific factory rather than the *Container*.
-This approach makes the design much cleaner, saves you from having to take numerous dependencies on the DI library and enables many scenarios that the DI container authors simply didn’t consider.
+This approach makes the design much cleaner, saves you from having to take numerous dependencies on the DI library and enables many scenarios that the DI container authors simply didn't consider.

 .. container:: Note